My Favourite UK Reusable Advent Calendars For All Budgets

 Christmas Village Calendar

-For a reusable advent calendar with a difference, try this wooden Christmas Village advent calendar (£42.95 from Not On The High St).
+For a reusable calendar with a difference, try this wooden Christmas Village advent calendar (ยฃ34 from Etsy).

 After Christmas, the pieces can then be popped back into the suitcase and reused again the following year.

-This Scandi-style reusable advent calendar (£50 from Etsy), made from 100% cotton, has been quilted by hand and is decorated with various Christmas-themed illustrations.
-This is one advent calendar you’ll be excited to pull out year after year.
+Finally, this Scandi-style reusable advent calendar (ยฃ59 from Etsy) is one you’ll be excited to pull out year after year.

 What to Fill Your Reusable Advent Calendars With?